-6.3 The internal audit department will take the initiative in arranging talks with DNB (the Dutch Central Bank) and the external auditor at least once a year to discuss each other's risk analyses, findings and audit plans at an early stage.
-The bank's Executive Board and internal audit department will encourage these tripartite talks, aiming for a clear delineation of each other's duties and responsibilities.
+6.3 The internal audit department will take the initiative in arranging talks with DNB (the Dutch central bank) and the external auditor at least once a year to discuss each other's risk analyses, findings and audit plans at an early stage.
+The bank's executive board and internal audit department will encourage these tripartite talks, aiming for a clear delineation of each other's duties and responsibilities.

 In 2013 and 2014 internal audit has taken the initiative in arranging this yearly risk analysis meeting.
 In 2015 Group Audit held separate consultations with the supervisors, the external auditor and the Managing Board about risk analyses, audit findings, the audit plan and the division of responsibilities between the supervisors, the external auditor and the internal auditor.
-Regarding 2016, Group Audit will verify the need for these consultations by the supervisor in this respect.
+For 2016-2017 DNB have indicated that the tripartite meeting did not have priority.